-Those are important conclusions to draw, even though they have to be drawn with caution in light of the fact that what is analyzed above is, after all, the practice of only 16 States from western Europe.
-Nonetheless, given these caveats, it appears that there is a preference to deal with issues of succession on the basis of casuistry.
-It may appear a slight comfort that despite its appearance of ad hoc, almost non-legal problem-solving, some leading philosophers feel that casuistry is the strength par excellence of the legal mind.
-328
+These are important conclusions to draw, even though they have to be drawn with caution in the light of the fact that what is analysed above is, after all, the practice of only 16 States from western Europe.
+Nonetheless, given these caveats, it appears that there is a preference for dealing with issues of succession on a case-by-case basis.
+It may appear a slight comfort that despite its appearance of ad hoc, almost non-legal problem-solving, some leading philosophers feel that case-by-case analysis is the strength par excellence of the legal mind.
+329